ash-project/ash/documentation/topics/actions/destroy-actions.md

 ## Atomic

-Atomic bulk updates are used when the subject of the bulk update is a query and the data layer supports updating a query.
+Atomic bulk destroys are used when the subject of the bulk destroy is a query and the data layer supports destroying a query.
 They map to a single statement to the data layer to destroy all matching records.
-The data layer must support updating a query.

 ### Example